 Price, per person.
-Two sharing: £2,440.
-Single occupancy: £2,950.
+Two sharing: £2,830 Single occupancy: £3,105

-Included: hotel accommodation; private coach throughout; breakfasts, 3 lunches and 3 dinners (including 1 Michelin-starred) with wine, water, coffee; admission to houses and gardens; all tips; all taxes; the services of the lecturer and tour manager.
+Included: hotel accommodation; private coach throughout; breakfasts, 2 lunches and 4 dinners with wine, water, coffee; admission to houses and gardens; all tips; all taxes; the services of the lecturer and tour manager.

 Accommodation.
 The Cavendish Hotel, Baslow (www.cavendishbaslow.co.uk): located on the Chatsworth Estate, it has been an inn for centuries.
 All bedrooms have good views and elegant décor with original artwork.
 (4-stars.)
 Single rooms are doubles for sole use.

 How strenuous?
 This is a walking tour, graded easy.
 There are 9 walks of which 6 are easy (1 is optional) and around an hour in length, 2 are moderate and 1 is challenging.
 A feature of the Peak District are the squeeze stiles - gaps in drystone walls too narrow for livestock.
 Some step stiles require walkers to raise the foot as high as their knee.
 It is essential for participants to have appropriate walking footwear, be in good physical condition and to be used to country walking with uphill and downhill content.
-Average distance by coach per day: 47 miles.
+Average distance by coach per day: 47 miles